-These two terms clinical and counseling to describe the psychologist are distinct and relative to not only how the psychologist practices, but also educational path, research, and internships (if any) the psychologist took before entering a practice setting.
-In addition to practicing psychologists, there are also research psychologists and those who work in a variety of environments to consult and design programs to resolve work related issues and improve these environments.
-There is truly an occupation for every branch of psychology and type of psychologist and the field is an ever growing one.
+These two terms clinical and counseling to describe the psychologist are distinct and relative to not only how the psychologist practices, but also the educational path, research, and internships (if any) the psychologist took before entering a practice setting.
+In addition to practicing psychologists, there are also research psychologists and those who work in a variety of environments to consult and design programs to resolve work-related issues and improve these environments.
+There is truly an occupation for every branch of psychology and type of psychologist and the field is an ever-growing one.

-In this article, we are going to look at the various helping profession psychologists, the differing degrees, study programs, and methodology employed to work with mental health clients.
-In addition, we will also look at various career paths psychologists take, as not all related to the practice of patient care.
-The reason for this, is that there are many people who feel a dissatisfaction with their lives because they have not found what some might refer to their calling.
+In this article, we are going to look at the various helping profession psychologists, the differing degrees, study programs, and the methodology employed to work with mental health clients.
+In addition, we will also look at various career paths psychologists take, as not all are related to the practice of patient care.
+The reason for this is that many people feel dissatisfied with their lives because they have not found what some might refer to as their calling.